The Birth Order Bias

 Youngest child stereotypes cannot be explained as them being different from the norm, because they have never been any scarcer than middle- or oldest children.
 They can also not be explained as the result of more conservative beliefs, because in a world where it is virtuous to have a sibling, that is not possible without a youngest child.
 While they could be explained as senior members criticizing junior ones, even this argument will not make sense in the future.

 In the past, youngest kids were rewarded for agreeing they were sinners, and older siblings were rewarded for criticizing them because it made them sound righteous.
 The same is true for only children and siblings.
-In the future, younger siblings will have to keep mum about being a sinner because it won’t do any siblings any favors.
+In the future, younger siblings will not speak their sinner persona out loud.
 It will make siblings sound vulnerable, not enable any party to help the system flash green.
 Younger siblings also won’t gain from criticizing their older sibling.
 In fact, no one will be able to criticize another person in the new Bias, at least not directly.

 This will be because of new power dynamics, not new ideas.
 The oldest’s original stimuli that made the feedback loop function will have decreased by middle children disappearing or been counteracted by more only children existing.
 Their scripts will be the same but will be said in just one direction this time — to the only child, who will validate based on their own firsthand experience.
 When one firsthand experience has been replaced by another, in response to the same stimulus, then the first has lost its amplification.